 The pot is covered and the beef is slow cooked for 2 1/2 hours.

 After the first hour in the oven the lid is removed.
 The beef tips finish cooking in about 90 minutes, or when fork tender.
 The broth reduces to a concentrated, rich, flavorful gravy that is so delicious you’ll be licking the bowl to get every drop.

 We start with a nice small chuck roast and remove all visible fat.
 While it’s impossible to remove all fat from the chuck roast, any remaining fat melts away creating amazing flavor and fork tender beef.
 Once out of the oven the beef tips rest on the stove-top until settled and any fat that pools on the surface is removed.
 A quick slurry of cornstarch and water is slowly drizzled into the pot slightly thickening the gravy.
 This step is optional as the gravy is already reduced and somewhat thick with mushrooms and onions.

 Beef tips and gravy is very different from steak tips, or steak bites, which are marinated, quickly grilled or seared and left slightly pink the center.

-Beef tips and gravy is often made with a chuck roast or prepackaged stew meat.
+Make this beef tips and gravy recipe with a chuck roast or prepackaged stew meat.
 Honestly it’s very similar in many ways to beef stew.
 Steak tips, an east coast restaurant favorite, typically start out as sirloin flap meat, or sirloin butt which is very similar to skirt steak or hanger steak.
-A chuck roast is my favorite cut for our beef tips and gravy recipe.
+My favorite cut of beef for this recipe is a chuck roast.
 I prefer to cut my own beef into similar sized pieces but feel free to use stew meat from your butcher shop.
 Shortcuts are a wonderful thing!